Fall Foliage: Where to see it around the tri-state, and 7 tips for leaf peepers

 OTHER NORTHEAST STATES

-Below are seven tips for leaf peepers:
+Below are some tips for leaf peepers:

 1. Plan ahead!
 If you're planing on an overnight trip to see the changing leaves, make hotel arrangements early, as many have extra regulations due to the COVID-19 pandemic.

 2. Follow the state guidelines regarding the COVID-19 pandemic.